Brookethorson/README-generator/README.md

 * [Questions](#questions)

 ## Installation
-To install the necessary dependancies, run the following in console:
+To install the necessary dependancies, run the following in console: Node .js, npm init, npm inquirer

 ## Usage
+This is a test

 ## License
 The projects is licensed under: MIT